thebinarysearchtree/flyweight/README.md

 ```

 replacing ```migrationName``` with the name you want to call your migration.
 If no name is supplied, it will print the migration to the console.
 If a name is suppplied and the function created a migration, it will also create or update a file called ```lastTables.sql```, which is used to record the state of the table definitions the last time the migration function was run so that it can compare it with the current table definitions.

+The SQL created by the migration may need adjusting, so make sure you check the file before you apply it to the database.
+If you want to add a new column to a table without needing to drop the table, make sure you put the column at the end of the list of columns.
+Otherwise, Flyweight will try to maintain the order of the columns by creating a temporary table, dropping the existing table, and then renaming the temporary table.